gosadadi/gosadadi/README.md

 - **[Inventory-app](https://github.com/gosadadi/myInventoryApp-client)**: A MangoDB, Express,React, and Node JS (MERN) web application that allows users to track their inventory.
 Built using Express JS and MangoDB for the back-end, and React for the front-end.

-## Open-source Contributions
-- [Open-source project](https://github.com/org/project) : Contributed to the front-end development of an open-source project using React

 ## Contact me
 - Email: gosa.d.dadi@gmail.com
 - LinkedIn: [linkedin.com/in/gosa-d-dadi](https://www.linkedin.com/in/gosa-d-dadi)